 We often store important files and folders in Google Drive.
 But if you are prone to leaving your iPhone or iPad around unlocked, then anyone can just open the app and access its contents.
-That's why it is crucial that you secure your important Google Drive files with Face ID or Touch ID authentication on your iPhone and iPad.
+That’s why it is crucial that you secure important Google Drive files with Face ID or Touch ID authentication on your iPhone and iPad.

-It becomes critical to secure those files if they contain sensitive information or they're shared files.
-So shouldn't Google Drive include another layer of security to protect them?
+So shouldn’t Google Drive include another layer of security to protect them?
 Well, you are in for a surprise — the app comes with the functionality baked in with a feature called Privacy Screen.

 Let’s find out how Privacy Screen in Google Drive works, how to enable it on your iPhone or iPad, and a few things to look out for after turning the feature on.

 Privacy Screen helps to prevent unauthorized access to Google Drive, especially when you leave your iPhone or iPad unlocked.
 Activate it, and the user will have to pass through Face ID or Touch ID authentication each time the app is opened.

 Note: You can choose to delay Privacy Screen authentication prompts if you so wish — instructions further below.

 Furthermore, the app switcher on the iPhone and iPad will also hide the standard snapshot of Google Drive, preventing others from catching a glimpse of the files or folders within the cloud storage service.

 What if Face ID or Touch ID fails to register?
 After two attempts, Google Drive will automatically prompt you to use your Lock screen passcode instead.
 So don’t worry about getting locked out of the app due to face-wear or a sweaty finger.

 How to Enable Privacy Screen in Google Drive

 Privacy Screen is only available in Google Drive app version 4.2020.18 and newer.
 If you are running an older version of the app on your iPhone or iPad, update it via the App Store before following the steps below.